Asser Levy: Life and career

+Two archived documents from Amsterdam reveal his presence in the city in April 1660, seeking payment of a debt owed to him, and on May 24, 1660, he announced he was going to Germany.

 Levy was the first Jew to own a house in North America.
 As early as 1661, he purchased real estate in Fort Orange; he was also the earliest Jewish owner of real estate in New York City, his transactions there commencing in June 1662 with the purchase of land on South William Street.
 Within ten years of his arrival Levy had become a man of consequence, and when, in 1664, the wealthiest inhabitants were summoned to lend the city money for fortifications against the English, he was the only Jew among them: he lent the city 100 florins.

 It is as a litigant, however, that Levy figures most prominently in the Dutch records, his name often appearing for days in succession.
 He invariably argued his own case and was almost invariably successful.
-Only on two or three occasions did he figure as defendant.
+Only on two or three occasions did he figure as a defendant.
 As a litigant he is named also in the records of Gravesend, Brooklyn in 1674.
-Levy's trading relations extended to New England, and he frequently appeared as attorney for merchants in Holland.
+Levy's trading relations extended to New England, and he frequently appeared as an attorney for merchants in Holland.
 In 1671 he lent the money for building the first Lutheran church in New York.
 About 1678 he built a slaughterhouse in the east end of what is now Wall Street, where he appears to have been the owner of a tavern.

 The confidence his Christian fellow citizens had in his honesty appears frequently from the court records.
 Property in litigation was put into his custody; he is named as executor in the wills of Christian merchants, and figures as both administrator and trustee in colonial records.
 His influence was not confined to New York; in the colonial records of Connecticut he appears as intervening to obtain the remission of a fine imposed upon a Jew there.
 The court remitted the fine with the comment that it did so "as a token of its respect to the said Mr. Asser Levy."
 He left a considerable estate, over which there was a long legal contest.

 Memorials

-Levy's legacy is limited to structures in New York City.
+New York City structures honoring Levy include: